hacksider/Deep-Live-Cam/README.md

   --execution-threads EXECUTION_THREADS                    number of execution threads --headless                                               run in headless mode --enhancer-upscale-factor                                Sets the upscale factor for the enhancer.
 Only applies if `face_enhancer` is set as a frame-processor
+  --source-image-scaling-factor                            Set the upscale factor for source images.
+Only applies if `face_swapper` is set as a frame-processor
   -v, --version                                            show program's version number and exit
 ```